Alexander the Great

-In 334 BC, he launched the invasion of the Achaemenid Persian Empire, and with it began a series of campaigns which lasted for 10 years.
+With this authority over all Greeks he launched a pan-Hellenic invasion of the Achaemenid Persian Empire in 334 BC, and with it began a series of campaigns which lasted for ten years.
 Following his conquest of Asia Minor and a series of decisive battles, particularly at Issus and Gaugamela, the power of the Achaemenid Empire was broken.
 He subsequently overthrew Darius III and conquered the Achaemenid Empire in its entirety.
 After the fall of Persia, the Macedonian Empire held a vast swath of territory between the Adriatic Sea and the Indus River.
 Alexander endeavored to reach the "ends of the world and the Great Outer Sea" and invaded India in 326 BC, achieving an important victory over Porus, an ancient Indian king of present-day Punjab, at the Battle of the Hydaspes.
-He was eventually forced to turn back at the Beas River, after facing mutiny from troops, and later died in 323 BC in Babylon, Mesopotamia, in the city which he had planned to make the capital of his empire, while on his return to Greece.
+Facing mutiny from his troops, he was eventually forced to turn back at the Beas River, and later died in 323 BC in Babylon, Mesopotamia, the city which he had planned to make the capital of his empire, while on his return to Greece.
 Alexander's death put an end to his planned invasion of Arabia.

 In the years following his death, a series of civil wars broke out across the Macedonian Empire, eventually leading to its disintegration at the hands of the Diadochi.

-Alexander's death marks the beginning of the Hellenistic period.
-His conquests resulted in cultural diffusion and syncretism, giving rise to Greco-Buddhism and Hellenistic Judaism.
+Alexander's death marks the conventional beginning of the Hellenistic period.
+Through his conquests, he built a legacy that includes the cultural diffusion and syncretism, which gave rise to Greco-Buddhism and Hellenistic Judaism.
 He founded more than twenty cities, with the most prominent being the city of Alexandria in Egypt.
 Alexander's establishment of Greek colonies and the spreading of Greek culture led to Hellenistic civilization becoming a major force in the ancient world, influencing regions as far east as the Indian subcontinent.
 The Hellenistic period developed through the Roman Empire into modern Western culture; the Greek language became the lingua franca of the region and was the predominant language of the Byzantine Empire until its collapse in 1453 AD.